Saltar al contenido principal

 es isomórfico al grupo\(\mathbb{Z}/6\mathbb{Z}\text{,}\) or \(\mathbb{Z}_6\text{.}\)

-This page titled 9.2: El segundo y tercer teoremas del isomorfismo is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Jessica K. Sklar via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.2: El segundo y tercer teoremas del isomorfismo is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Jessica K. Sklar via source content that was edited to the style and standards of the LibreTexts platform.